 With this course of study, you can obtain the designation of master science teacher and the add-on endorsement in earth science in addition to improving your classroom expertise through advanced training in science content areas.

 The program is a collaborative initiative between the School of Sciences and the School of Education and Human Development.

 Our program includes:

 - 18-hour earth science add-on endorsement option and Earth Science Certificate

-- Field-related studies at Lynchburg College’s 470-acre Claytor Nature Study Center
+- Field-related studies at University of Lynchburg’s 470-acre Claytor Nature Study Center

 Professor of Biology and Environmental Science